Religious Studies curriculum plan - July 2023

-Religious education is taught to all students in accordance with the national curriculum and the Norfolk agreed syllabus for RE.
-In RE we aim to provide a safe, respectful environment for students to investigate the beliefs of others, whilst encouraging them to reflect and evaluate their own ideas and worldview.
-Major contributions to the school’s multi-cultural and citizenship education policies are also provided.
+Across both key stages in RS, we aim to provide a safe, respectful environment for students to investigate the beliefs of others, whilst encouraging them to reflect and evaluate their own ideas and worldview.
+Major contributions to the school’s multicultural and citizenship education policies are also provided.

 Full Course GCSE Religious Studies:

 All students will study the GCSE full course in Religious Studies through years 9, 10 and 11, in accordance with national curriculum requirements that all students should study RE at this level.
 Amongst other skills that can be accrued on this course is the ability for students to think critically, express themselves confidently and understand different points of view to reach considered conclusions.
 This is a desirable GCSE to possess in many fields, especially those which involve working with people.

 For a detailed summary of the content of the AQA GCSE in Religious Studies, please see the table below.